-U.S. Justice Department filed one of the lawsuits late last year on behalf of the U.S. Section of the International Boundary and Water Commission, and the North American Butterfly Association file the other lawsuit on behalf of the National Butterfly Center, which is located a half-mile from this property.
-Both lawsuits stat that building so close to the Rio Grande without full clearance by the IBWC violates a 1970 U.S.-Mexico river treaty.
+The U.S. Justice Department filed one of the lawsuits late last year on behalf of the U.S. Section of the International Boundary and Water Commission, and the North American Butterfly Association filed the other lawsuit on behalf of the National Butterfly Center, which is located a half-mile from this property.
+Both lawsuits state that building so close to the Rio Grande without full clearance by the IBWC violates a 1970 U.S.-Mexico river treaty.

 But in a decision that came as a surprise to many in the courtroom, Crane ruled that plaintiffs had failed to show that building the 18-foot-tall bollard fence so close to the river would alter the course of the river or violate the treaty.